godofdoubt/Seobot/README.md

 # Seobot

- Create .env file and run docker docker compose up --build

-Design to use Gemini and Mistral API and Supabase database Streamlit Web frontend.
-Using Playwright research a website for SEO and makes a report and real-time score for your websites.
-AI model creates automatic tasks for article writer and product description writer.
-Proof of Concept tested on Render.
-Intent to give small businesss a technological boost on seo optimation and content creation with AI assist.
+We will create a .env file and run docker compose up --build.
+The application is designed to use the Gemini and Mistral APIs with a Supabase database and a Streamlit web frontend.
+It will use Playwright to research a website for SEO, generate a report, and provide a real-time score.
+An AI model will create automatic tasks for an article writer and a product description writer.
+A proof of concept has been tested on Render.
+The intent is to give small businesses a technological boost in SEO optimization and content creation with AI assistance.

 Envoriment Variables: